numberscope/frontscope/doc/onboarding.md

     cd frontscope
     npm install
     ```
     You need NodeJS installed to do this.
-This should install Git hooks using
-    [Husky](https://github.com/typicode/husky), but if it doesn't, run
-    `npm run prepare`.
 9. Run the development server:
     ```sh
     npm run dev